eigerco/pallet-move/doc/testing_guide.md

 The concrete set of acceptance tests will be defined in the future when the project will be closer to the production release.
 It's expected to define a full set of acceptance tests and agree on them with the client before the end of Milestone 2.
 Performing those tests will be a part of Milestone 3.

 ## Test automation
-Test automation addresses some of the key challenges in traditional manual testing, such as time-consuming test execution, limited test coverage, and the potential for human error.
+Test automation addresses some of the key challenges in traditional manual testing, such as time-consuming test execution, limited test coverage, and removes the potential human error factor.
 By automating repetitive and time-intensive test scenarios, teams can focus on more complex and exploratory testing, leading to a more thorough evaluation of the software's behaviour.

 Not all tests are suitable for automation.
 We propose to choose tests that are stable, repeatable and have a high probability of catching defects.
 Complex and exploratory tests are better left to manual testing.
 In fact, unit, integration and many system tests can be automated, while acceptance tests are usually manual.

 Unit and integration tests can be easily automated even using GitHub Actions and put directly into the workflow, even during normal build.
-It means that every time there is something new done and pushed to the repository there is a possibility to perform building with running tests.
+It means that every time something new is done and pushed to the repository, it is possible to run tests on this latest build.
 Of course, it will use some resources (action minutes) to perform compilation and the whole test suite, so it should be considered only when merging to a specific branch or when doing a release.